iamashishdutta/mongoose-comment-manager/README.md

 # UserManager README 📖

 ## Overview
-The `UserManager` class is designed for managing user data with MongoDB, using Mongoose.
-It supports dynamic table names and provides methods for handling user records efficiently.
-This module allows you to handle operations for both single and multiple users with ease.
+The `UserManager` class is designed to manage user data in MongoDB with Mongoose.
+It supports dynamic table names, allowing you to create, read, update, delete, deactivate, and reactivate user records efficiently.
+This module provides flexibility for handling user records in different collections.

----

-## Peer Dependencies 🔗
+## Peer Dependencies 📦
-The `UserManager` class has the following peer dependencies:

-- `mongoose`: A required dependency to interact with MongoDB.
-Ensure that you install the appropriate version of Mongoose that is compatible with your project.

-To install the required peer dependency, run:
+To use the `UserManager`, you'll need to install the following peer dependencies:
+- `mongoose`: A popular ODM (Object Document Mapper) for MongoDB.

+Install it using the following command:
 ```bash
 npm install mongoose
 ```

----

 ## Supported Operations 🔧
-The following methods are supported for managing user records:
+The following methods are available for managing user records:

 ### 1️⃣ **create** 📝
 - **Description**: Create one or multiple user records.